oracle/opengrok/README.txt

 9.8 Using Travis CI
 -------------------

+Travis depends on updated and working maven build.
 Please see .travis.yml, if your branch has this file, you should be able to connect your Github to Travis CI.
 OpenGroks Travis is here: https://travis-ci.org/OpenGrok/OpenGrok